Interview with Sam Scott

 What is the most interesting development challenge you’ve faced working on Oso?

 That being said, there are also some more challenging technical problems at Oso.
 We recently added support for filtering data down to what a user can see based on the policy.
 To make this happen, we made it possible for our language to return a set of constraints instead of just yes/no answers.
-I will actually be talking about this more on my Twitch stream Tea with Sam.
+We originally built this in a way that was tied to ORMs, but starting in Oso 0.20, you can hook up Oso to any data source to do this kind of authorization over collections.

 What is the most interesting tech you are playing around with at the moment?